shangxiao/bargeparse/README.md

 Bargeparse introspects your function signature using argparse to create a CLI with the following features:

-* Type casting using typehints in the signature with special support for booleans.
+* Type casting using typehints in the signature with special support for booleans and lists.
 * Automatically create CLI "positional" or "optional" arguments from function parameters based on whether they have a default value; or whether they are positional-only or keyword-only.
 * Help & usage messages as defined by argparse, using the function's docstring as the description.